tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Dec 01 2007

-Chelsea Schaden (a 69-year-old White poor college graduate) entered a church, ready to deliver a speech to religious people.
+Chelsea Schaden (a 69-year-old white poor college graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Chelsea Schaden had extensive experience in preaching her views to theists.
 She was not afraid.
 As Chelsea Schaden entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Chelsea Schaden used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Chelsea Schaden argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.